Training & CME Courses

 Training and materials to implement tobacco cessation in your practice.
 These materials are offered through the Pennsylvania Chapter of the American Academy of Pediatrics.

-TobaccoCME.com is a Web-based program that provides training in tobacco treatment that prepares physicians to provide clinical tobacco interventions for prevention and cessation.
+This site uses Web-based programs that provide training in tobacco treatment that prepares physicians to provide clinical tobacco interventions for prevention and cessation.

 - Tobacco Use and Dependence: An Updated Review of Treatments